 Coma Information From the Head Injury Lawyers at De Caro & Kaplen LLP

-Severe brain damage often results in extended periods of unconsciousness.
-This traumatic brain injury often results from car accidents, other types of trauma, or after the brain has been deprived of oxygen.
+Severe brain damage often results in extended periods of unconsciousness, whether from car accidents, other types of trauma, or after the brain has been deprived of oxygen.

 Definition of Coma: